 Banning nuclear weapons

-On 7 July 2017, 122 states at the United Nations voted in favour of a legally binding instrument banning nuclear weapons.
-This treaty makes the possession of these horrific weapons of mass destruction illegal, along with other related activities such as testing, using, developing, or assisting with nuclear weapons (which includes financing or planning to use the weapons, among other things).
+On 7 July 2017, 122 states voted in favour of a legally binding instrument banning nuclear weapons.
+Negotiated at a United Nations conference, this treaty makes the possession of these horrific weapons of mass destruction illegal, along with other related activities such as testing, using, developing, or assisting with nuclear weapons (which includes financing or planning to use the weapons, among other things).
 The treaty also includes provisions for assisting victims of nuclear weapons use and testing, and environmental remediation.
 It is the first treaty to recognise the disproportionate impact of nuclear weapons on indigenous people and on women.

 Reaching this agreement is an amazing feat of collective action by people who came together to do something that had not been tried before.
 It is the result of decades of campaigning for the abolition of nuclear weapons by the Women's International League for Peace and Freedom (WILPF) and other civil society organisations.
 Since 2007, WILPF has been part of the International Campaign to Abolish Nuclear Weapons (ICAN), which has worked with governments, international organisations, academics, and activists to bring this ban to fruition.
 We worked to generate a renewed focus on the humantiarian consequences of nuclear weapons, which opened space for consideration of the most appropriate political and legal responses to the existence of nuclear weapons.